-have a sight hole in the seat tube, the purpose of which is to make it easy to see whether the seatpost is inserted in the seat tube far enough to be safe.
-If your bicycle has such a sight hole, use it instead of the 20 Fit Saddle position

-"Minimum Insertion" or "Maximum Extension" mark to make sure the seatpost is inserted in the seat tube far enough to be visible through the sight hole.
+Once the saddle is at the correct height, make sure that the seatpost does not projwhich is to make it easy to see whether the seatpost is inserted in the seat tube far enough to be safe.
+If your bicycle has such a sight hole, use it instead of the "Minimum Insertion" or "Maximum Extension" mark to 20 Fit Saddle position make sure the seatpost is inserted in the seat tube far enough to be visible through the sight hole.